The Emergence of the Hexagonal Lattice in Two-Dimensional Wigner Fragments: Abstract

 \section{Abstract}

-{At very low density, the electrons in a uniform electron gas spontaneously break symmetry and form a crystalline lattice~\cite{Smolenski_2021}.
-This type of crystal was first predicted in 1934 by Eugene Wigner and they are thus called Wigner crystals~\cite{Wigner_1934}.
+At very low density, the electrons in a uniform electron gas spontaneously break symmetry and form a crystalline lattice called a Wigner crystal.
 But which type of crystal will the electrons form?
-Here we report a numerical study of the density profiles of fragments of Wigner crystals from first principles, i.e., without any empirical data or adjustable parameters.
-To simulate the Wigner fragments we use Clifford periodic boundary conditions and a renormalized distance in the Coulomb potential~\cite{Tavernier_2020_JPCL,Escobar_JCP_2021}.
-We show that these boundary conditions together with high-spin restricted open-shell Hartree-Fock theory provide a method that can accurately capture the Wigner localisation for systems with many electrons.
-We do not make any assumptions about the positions where the electrons will localise.
+We report a numerical study of the density profiles of fragments of Wigner crystals from first principles.
+To simulate Wigner fragments we use Clifford periodic boundary conditions and a renormalized distance in the Coulomb potential.
+Moreover, we show that high-spin restricted open-shell Hartree-Fock theory becomes exact in the low-density limit.
+We are thus able to accurately capture the localisation in two-dimensional Wigner fragments with many electrons.
+No assumptions about the positions where the electrons will localise are made.
 The density profiles we obtain emerge naturally when we minimise the total energy of the system.
-With our approach we study two-dimensional Wigner fragments with up to 20 electrons.
-We clearly observe the emergence of the hexagonal crystal structure which has been predicted to be ground-state structure of the two-dimensional Wigner crystal.}
+We clearly observe the emergence of the hexagonal crystal structure which has been predicted to be ground-state structure of the two-dimensional Wigner crystal.

 In 1934 Eugene Wigner argued that in a uniform gas of electrons the Coulomb repulsion is dominant with respect to the kinetic energy when the average density is sufficiently low~\cite{Wigner_1934}.
 Therefore, he predicted that the system would naturally break its translational invariance with the electrons localizing at fixed positions in space thus forming a crystal. \emph{But which type of crystal would the electrons form?} It was later predicted that in one dimension the electrons would form a linear chain, in two dimensions they would form a hexagonal (or triangular) lattice and in three dimensions a body-centred cubic lattice.
 All these predictions were based on the comparison of the energies for a few known crystal structures~\cite{Wigner_1934,Fuchs_1935,Sholl_1967,Bonsall_1977,Tanatar_1989,Rapisarda_1996,Hasse_1991,Drummond_2004,Drummond_2009,Alves_2021}.
 For example, in two dimensions it can be shown that the hexagonal lattice has a lower energy than the square lattice.
 However, this leaves open the possibility that there might be another, less trivial, lattice structure that has a lower energy than the hexagonal lattice~\cite{GiulianiVignale}.
 In this work we make an important step towards the prediction of the lattice structure of Wigner crystals \emph{without} making any assumptions about the lattice structure.
 We achieve this by spatially confining the electrons at very low (average) density and minimizing the total energy using a variational approach to find the electronic wave function of the ground state.
 The electronic density corresponding to this wave function then corresponds to the lowest-energy configuration of the electrons.
 In this work we will study fragments of Wigner crystals in which the translational symmetry of the crystal is retained.
 We will therefore refer to these systems as Wigner fragments~\cite{Alrakik_2023}.
 We will show that, in two dimensions, when increasing the number of electrons, there is a clear emergence of the hexagonal crystal structure in the Wigner fragments.